mrchntia/hello-world/CONTRIBUTING.md

 5. Create a new Pull Request

 Notes:
-- If you are uncomfortable with git here is a great git tutorial.
+- If you are uncomfortable with git here is a great [git tutorial](https://githowto.com/).

 ## Get in touch

 Because this is still a very small project there is no chat forum for the community.
-We will soon start a Zulip chat to improve communication of all contributors and make it easier to get help and give help to all problems that might occur.
+There will be a Zulip chat at some point in the future to improve communication of all contributors and make it easier to get help and give help to all problems that might occur.

 So far please contact me via email if you run into any kind of troubles or just want to introduce yourself as a new contributor.

+## License

+Distributed under the MIT LICENSE license.
+See [LICENSE](LICENSE) for more information.